Unity-Technologies/com.unity.multiplayer.docs/docs/tutorials/get-started-with-ngo.md

 :::tip

-Use the command line helper to test the build out before continuing.
+If you want, you can create a build at this point and use the [command line helper](command-line-helper) to test the build out before continuing.
 You should see the Player prefab spawn when:

 1. You connect a client to the server.
 2. Start as a host.